Southwest and Southeast Bypasses: History

 Prior to the construction of the bypasses, Highway 17 followed what is now Municipal Road 55 (Lorne Street) into Sudbury from the west, while Highway 69 followed what is now Municipal Road 46 (Regent Street) into the city from the south.
 The two intersected and became concurrent along Lorne Street into the downtown.
 The paired highways turned east onto Elm Street, with Highway 69 splitting north onto Notre Dame Avenue (Municipal Road 80) at a location now occupied by the Rainbow Centre Mall.
-Highway 17 continued east along Lloyd Street and Kingsway towards Conniston.
+Highway 17 continued east along Lloyd Street and Kingsway towards Coniston.

 A bypass of Sudbury was first considered in the 1967 "Planning Study for the Sudbury Southwest By-Pass" which concluded that a four-lane highway around Sudbury was required in the near future.
 Following the completion of the "Sudbury-North Bay Area Highway Planning Study" in 1973, construction of the 13.0 km Southwest Bypass began by mid-year.